mzaffalon/MPFR_wrap.jl/README.md

 "multiple-precision floating-point computations with _correct rounding_".

-`MPFR_wrap.jl` makes use of Julia's BigFloat but allows the user to perform in-place operations to minimize garbage collection. `MPFR_wrap.jl`'s functions that modify their input have names terminating with a bang (!) following the standard Julia convention.
+`MPFR_wrap.jl` does not introduce new types and instead makes use of Julia's BigFloat but allows the user to perform in-place operations to minimize garbage collection. `MPFR_wrap.jl`'s functions that modify their input have names terminating with a bang (!) following the standard Julia convention.

 # Example